Lash Technician Posture: Avoiding "the Hunch"

-When I turned thirteen, my parents threw me a makeup party.
-A local makeup artist came to my home, and after completing seven pre-teen-sized makeovers, spent the afternoon teaching a bunch of giggly girls beauty secrets and general life hacks.
-“Always walk like you know where you’re going”, and “We don’t ‘pluck’ our eyebrows, we aren’t chickens” are a couple lifesavers I continue to turn to—even more than a decade later.
-But I’ll never forget the imaginary “little Pamela” she put on each of our shoulders that would remind us to straighten up.
+For my thirteenth birthday I had a makeup party.
+A local makeup artist came to my house and, after conducting 7 mini makeovers, spent the evening teaching a bunch of giggly girls beauty basics and all around life hacks.
+“Always walk like you know where you’re going”, and “We don’t ‘pluck’ our eyebrows, we aren’t chickens” are a couple bits of wisdom that come to mind, even 14 years later.
+But I’ll never forget the imaginary “little Pamela” she put on each of our shoulders reminding us to sit up straight.

-In addition to making you appear longer, leaner, and more confident, sitting or standing up straight increases oxygen flow through your body, reduces the presence of stress hormones, and improves digestive function.
-Particularly for lash artists, or really anyone with a profession that requires them to sit for more than a few hours a day, practicing good posture isn’t just a beauty tip—your career depends on it.
+Aside from making you appear taller, slimmer, and more confident, sitting or standing up straight increases oxygen flow in your body, decreases stress hormones, and improves digestive function.
+Particularly for lash artists, or people with any profession that requires them to sit for most of the day, practicing good posture isn’t just a beauty tip, it’s a matter of livelihood.

 After each client

-Sit up with your abdominal muscles engaged, and your arms out to the side with palms facing up.
-As you inhale through your nose, lift your arms straight up, feeling a stretch through the top of the bicep.
-Breathe out and lower your arms to their original position.
-Repeat several times until the intensity of the stretch has dropped by at least 50%.
+Engage your core.
+Sit up, arms out to the side with palms facing up.
+Breathe in through your nose, and raise your arms up, feeling a stretch through the top of the bicep.
+Breathe out and lower your arms back down.
+Do this several times until the intensity of the stretch has dropped by at least 50%.

 At the end of the day

-Stand up straight against a wall with the backs of your heels about 6 inches from the wall.
-Your lower back, mid back, shoulders, and head should all be touching wall.
-Raise your arms up, so your elbows are in in line with your shoulders, and your arms are bent at a 90° angle.
-While maintaining the points of connection mentioned above, press your elbows, wrists, and the backs of your hands into the wall.
-Inhale, and with the 90° bend still in your elbows, slide your arms up the wall and over top of your head.
-Exhale, returning your arms to their starting position.
+Stand up against a wall, with your heels about 6 inches from the wall.
+Stand so that your lower back, mid back, shoulders, and head are all touching the wall.
+Raise your arms up, so your elbows are bent at a 90° angle, and press your elbows, wrists, and the backs of your hands into the wall, while maintaining your original points of contact.
+Breathe in, and while maintaining the 90° angle of your arms, move your arms up the wall and over your head.
+Breathe out, and return your arms to their original position.
 Do two sets of 10 reps.

-In addition to making these simple exercises part of your health regimen, regular strengthening activities like Pilates, yoga, and weight-training will help improve core strength, and build the muscles supporting your spine.
-Your back—and your career—will thank you.
+In addition to incorporating these back exercises into your daily routine, regular exercise like yoga, Pilates, and strength training will help strengthen your core, and the muscles surrounding your spine.
+Your body—and your lashing career—will thank you.